 A knowledge of photography came in handy when I started my blog and needed to photograph all my recipes and projects.
-You can see below, I’ve learned a lot along the way 🙂
+You can see below that I've learned a lot along the way 🙂

-What my photography looked like in the beginning and now:
+What my photography looked like at the beginning and now:

-If you’re interested in taking pictures of your family, here are 10 tips for What to Wear in Family Pictures that are a life savor!
+If you're interested in taking pictures of your family, here are 10 tips for What to Wear in Family Pictures that are a lifesaver!

 1.)
 The Camera

 When you purchase a DSLR, it will likely come with a stock lens.
-It’s okay, but the one thing that will make the most of your new camera is investing in a Canon 50mm lens.
+It's okay, but the one thing that will make the most of your new camera is investing in a Canon 50mm lens.
 Trust me, IT WILL MAKE A TON OF DIFFERENCE.
 This is how you get that awesome blurriness (aka bokeh) in the background.
-It’s also wonderful when you’re indoors and there isn’t a ton of light.
+It's also wonderful when you're indoors, and there isn't much light.